telerik/reporting-docs/report-items/graph/chart-types/line.md

 We are going to create a `Line` Chart without Markers that displays the LineTotal of the Product Categories by Years.
 The final report will look like the image above.
 In the general case, you may select `Stacked Line` or `100% Stacked Line` with or without Markers.
 The requiered settings are basically the same.

-We will use a pre-defined SqlDataSource connecting to the example AdventureWorks database.
-Here is the query that returns the needed fields:
+The sample report will use a pre-defined SqlDataSource that connects to the example AdventureWorks database.
+The query that returns the needed fields is the following:

 ````SQL
 SELECT